 Much more is needed, and our commitment has been and must be ongoing.
 We are crucially committed to not just hearing the Black community, but intently listening to its members with empathy, learning, and understanding.

 Promoting the advancement of diversity, both within the Firm and in the community, is of utmost importance to Gordon Feinblatt.
 The Firm strongly supports the growth of diversity in the law, including diversity in race, culture, ethnicity, gender, sexual orientation, religion, language and experiences.
 We believe supporting diversity initiatives is not just important but the right thing to do.
 In cultivating different ideas and perspectives, our goal is to encourage diversity and inclusion among our attorneys and staff.
 We support activities that promote diversity and engage in many activities and organizations to encourage inclusion.
 We believe that diversity among all personnel enhances the Firm's ability to respond to the needs of a dynamic and increasingly diverse business community.

-In 2017, the Firm reconstituted its commitment to diversity and inclusion by launching a comprehensive initiative aimed at addressing three core pillars:
+In 2017, the Firm reconstituted its commitment to diversity and inclusion by launching a comprehensive initiative aimed at addressing four core pillars:

-With a newly formed Diversity and Inclusion Committee comprised of lawyers and staff working in sub-committees, Gordon Feinblatt’s goal is to thoughtfully and purposefully weave diversity and inclusion into the Firm’s culture at every level and in the communities in which we live and work.
+With a Diversity, Equity and Inclusion Committee comprised of lawyers and staff working in sub-committees, Gordon Feinblatt’s goal is to weave diversity and inclusion thoughtfully and purposefully into the Firm’s culture at every level and in the communities in which we live and work.

 The Firm is a proud member of the Diversity and Flexibility Alliance.

 Students from the University of Maryland Black Law Student Association (BLSA) attended the 2020 Nelson Mandela International Negotiations Competition in Ohio.
 Gordon Feinblatt sponsored and coached the team.
 Several lawyers taught them the fundamentals of negotiation in a real-life setting.